ybr/ftl.js/examples/async.md

 Asynchronous is almost everywhere.
 Unfortunately ftl is synchronous.

 But, but !!!
-Functions saves the day.
+Functions save the day.

 Since ftl handles functions that returns DOM elements.
 You can write a function that triggers some asynchronous process, render a spinner synchronously and once the asynchronous process is done then replaces the spinner with the valuable content.